Marcus Campbell Affiliate Marketing Dude Review: Niche Blogs for CPA Offers + A Business Alternative

 Updated On

 Affiliate Marketing Dude has good courses on niche blogs monetized with CPA offers.
 I like that Marcus Campbell does regular live coaching.
 It's more personal and keeps things up to date.
 However, there are many red flags.
-Affiliate Marketing Dude's sales pages look outdated.
-It's like an early-2000 websites.
+Affiliate Marketing Dude's sales pages look like early-2000 websites.
 There are also very few student success stories.
-Plus, niche blogs are no longer as dominant in Google as they used to be.
+Plus, niche blogs are no longer as dominant in Google.
 If you can't rank your niche blog, you can't get traffic.
 In turn, people can't take action on your affiliate offers.
-For me, Affiliate Marketing Dude is not worth the $297 or $4,997 price.
-The business model is not worth the effort either.
+You must make your niche blogs better than the rest.

 Affiliate Marketing Dude is Marcus Campbell’s program lineup that teaches students how to build niche blogs.
 They earn money by promoting CPA (cost per action) offers.
 You can buy one program or get an all-in-one bundle.
 And these aren’t just courses.
 Some plans include live coaching, done-for-you setup, templates, and tools.